 Uses For tocilizumab

-Tocilizumab injection is a monoclonal antibody.
-It is used alone or together with other medicines to reduce the signs and symptoms of moderate to severe active rheumatoid arthritis.
+Tocilizumab injection is used alone or together with other medicines to reduce the signs and symptoms of moderate to severe active rheumatoid arthritis.
 Tocilizumab helps keep joint damage from getting worse after other medicines (eg, adalimumab, etanercept, infliximab) have been used and did not work well.
+It is a monoclonal antibody.

 Before Using tocilizumab